Veer: Visual Elements for Creatives

 Imagine Getty Images’ little brother as a celebrated hipster designer, and you’ll get the Veer brand.
 More than just licensing photos, illustrations, and type, Veer was all about inspiring creative excellence in our customers.

-I was with Veer for nearly three years before it eventually sold to competitors and was taken down.
-Here’s a look at just a few of the pieces I helped create in its heyday.
+I was with Veer for nearly three years before it was absorbed into Corbis.
+Here’s a look at just a few of the pieces I helped create.